CamHuongPham/parsimonious-customer-representation/README.md

 ### 1. Download the Repository

-Download or clone this repository and extract it if necessary.
+Download this repository and extract it if necessary.

 ### 2. Prepare the Dataset